What is discouragement? It is a curtain of doubt that falls on you when optimism over a certain outcome is ripped away.

 John 16:33 NLT

-Understanding the condition of being discouraged, and how discouragement manifests in our spirit, helps us learn to alleviate its effects or avoid it becoming a permanent state.
-We can learn how to nurture and uplift our soul.
+Understanding the condition of being discouraged, and how discouragement manifests in your spirit, helps you learn to alleviate its effects and avoid it becoming a permanent state.

 Margaret Wehrenberg, Psy.D